metablaster/WindowsFirewallRuleset/README.md

     If you need help to decide whether to run some ruleset or not, type `?` when prompted to run ruleset and press enter to get more info.\
-    If for what ever reason you want to interrupt and abort deployment (ex. to start a new) press `CTRL + C` on your keyboard and restart PowerShell console.
+    If for what ever reason you want to interrupt and abort deployment (ex. to start a new) press `CTRL + C` on your keyboard while PowerShell is in focus and restart PowerShell console.

 13. Follow prompt output, (ex. hit enter to accept default action), it will take some 15 minutes of your attention.